Darren Beckford

-In fourteen years as a professional footballer he scored a total of 96 goals in 302 league games.
+In 14 years as a professional footballer, he scored 96 goals in 302 league games.
 Advancing through the Manchester City youth team, he also spent a brief time on loan at Bury before joining Port Vale in 1987.
 He enjoyed the most successful time of his career at Vale, scoring 68 goals in 167 league games, helping the club to promotion via the play-offs in 1989.
-After four successive seasons as the club's top scorer he earned a £925,000 move to Norwich City in 1991.
-Unable to find the form he hit at Vale Park, he was sold on to Oldham Athletic for £300,000 in 1993.
-Three years later he moved on to Scottish side Hearts.
+After four successive seasons as the club's top scorer, he earned a £925,000 move to Norwich City in 1991.
+Unable to find the form he hit at Vale Park, he was sold to Oldham Athletic for £300,000 in 1993.
+Three years later, he moved on to Scottish side Hearts.
 He later played for Preston North End, Fulham, Walsall, Rushden & Diamonds, Southport, Total Network Solutions, Bury and Bacup Borough.

 Career

+Manchester City

+Beckford was a product of the Manchester City youth team and made his first-team debut at the age of 16.
+As a member of Jehovah's Witnesses, he rejected the opportunity to represent England at youth team level as he refused to stand for the national anthem, seeing it as saluting the flag and therefore unchristian behaviour.
+This is a somewhat dubious claim considering he played for the England Under 17 side on 15 occasions.
+The management at Maine Road took a dim view at this stance and did not play him in the first-team for another 12 months.
+He went out on loan at Third Division club Bury, scoring five goals in twelve games at Gigg Lane.